Wallat-bilal/ROB8_Exoskeleton-force-based-movement/README.md

 - `source install/setup.bash`

 Then run them once more and try to input the following in the UI: 1, then 3 to home (full homing).
 Once it is homed, make sure to `CTRL+C` out of the `eposActionServer.py` terminal only.
+Then turn off the power supply and back on to reset the EPOS controllers to 0.
+This will remove the data that was stored on them when running the homing protocol.
 Then restart:
 - `cd loadcell`
 - `python3 loadcell_multi4.py`